-While the exact way that SUNOSI works to treat EDS due to OSA is unclear, it acts on multiple receptors in the brain, which affect certain brain chemicals.
+[†]The exact way that SUNOSI works to treat EDS due to OSA is unclear.

 How can SUNOSI help?

 SUNOSI was studied in a clinical trial that included 459 people with excessive daytime sleepiness (EDS) due to OSA.
 Results measured at 12 weeks with SUNOSI 150 mg showed: